mehdighasemzadeh/Depth_Estimation_Camera_LiDAR_Fusion/README.md

 # Depth Estimation by Camera and LiDAR Fusion

-This work proposes a Recurrent-CNN-based network for depth estimation using an event camera, a frame camera, and a LiDAR sensor, we evaluate our model on [The MVSEC Dataset(https://daniilidis-group.github.io/mvsec/)] and [The Event-Scape Dataset(https://rpg.ifi.uzh.ch/RAMNet.html)]
+This work proposes a Recurrent-CNN-based network for depth estimation using an event camera, a frame camera, and a LiDAR sensor, we evaluate our model on The MVSEC Dataset[The MVSEC Dataset](https://daniilidis-group.github.io/mvsec/)  and The Event-Scape Dataset[The Event-Scape Dataset](https://rpg.ifi.uzh.ch/RAMNet.html) .

 ## Abstract
 <p align="justify">